rokon12/rokon12/archive/_posts/2023-05-17-the-hallway-of-hope-the-first-cry.md

 Their incessant calls and messages often start with the same question, "When are you taking her to the hospital?"
 I understand their concern.
 They're not here to witness what's happening firsthand.
 They concluded that childbirth in Bangladesh is easier since one can quickly go to a hospital for a C-section without enduring much pain.
 However, that process is not without pain and complications.
 My wife's current ordeal with labor pain is a different experience altogether.
 Perhaps this is why some men in Bangladesh fail to give women the respect they deserve.
 This notion may seem controversial, but it holds some truth.
 However, I'm not in the right state of mind to delve deeper into this topic.
 Throughout her pregnancy, my wife has experienced three types of pain.
 The first was the mild discomfort of morning sickness as the baby started to grow.
 I can't fully grasp how she felt during this time, but she seemed to manage reasonably well.
 The second type of pain she endured was Braxton-Hicks contractions, which started at the beginning of her third trimester.
-Braxton-Hicks contractions were the second type of pain my wife experienced.
-These contractions tighten the abdomen intermittently, making the belly noticeably hard.
+Braxton-Hicks contractions tighten the abdomen intermittently, making the belly noticeably hard.
 However, as my wife shared, this pain was relatively manageable.

-The pain is intensifying progressively, and the intervals between contractions are shortening.
+The pain she having now is intensifying progressively, and the intervals between contractions are shortening.
 She has been sleepless for the past 36 hours, her eyes struggling to remain open.
 Whenever she does manage to close her eyes, the searing pain causes her body to convulse uncontrollably, and tears streak down her face.
 It's unimaginable how anyone could try to sleep while enduring such intense pain every six minutes.
 Yet, the worst is still to come.
 Labor pain is significantly more intense than this.
 Amidst this pain, she will have to find the strength to push.
 She hasn't been able to eat anything.
 This morning, I ordered an egg sandwich---two eggs nestled between an English muffin.
 It seemed like a decent breakfast.
 But she couldn't keep it down, vomiting immediately.
 I didn't sleep last night, either.
 When I finally laid down on the sofa and closed my eyes, I lost track of time and woke up two hours later.
 She was in the bathtub, submerged in hot water.
 I had missed her attempt at eating and throwing up.
 We had to go for an ultrasound around noon, so there wasn't much time for her to eat anything.
 The ultrasound didn't reveal any immediate concerns, so we came back home.
 We had shrimp and biriyani in the fridge, her favorite.
 I asked if she wanted to try some, and she agreed.
 She managed to have three or four spoonfuls, but then she couldn't eat any more.
 I'm worried about her deteriorating health and energy levels, as it could potentially affect her ability to give birth.
 Despite my repeated suggestions for her to eat something, she consistently declines.
 It's not that she's unaware of the importance of eating, but she simply can't muster the appetite.
 In the evening, she only ate a banana.
 I went to the grocery store and bought her strawberry milk, chocolate milk, yogurt, and more bananas, but she didn't want any of it.